Jhziiiig/CARE/README.md

 done
 ```

 All the results will be recorded in the local logs.
+And our pretrained model can also be downloaded from Our google drive(https://drive.google.com/drive/folders/1eWQihhGHWFVzopOJw_xP7Yxl8YURE6l1?usp=sharing).
 ## Model Tuning
 If you want to determine some hyperparameters by K-fold cross validation, please remove the `--full-training` option in the training command.
 The default K is 5 and it can be set by `--K`.